mehrdadkhoddami/rudderstack-chrome-extension/README.md

 # RudderStack Data Viewer Chrome Extension

 A Chrome extension for reading and displaying RudderStack-related data stored temporarily in **Local Storage**.
 It processes the stored JSON data (such as beautifying the JSON) and presents **RudderStack events** like `track` events in a **popup or side panel**.
+This extension was initially developed with the help of **ChatGPT** and **Claude**.
+While it is functional, there is significant room for improvement in terms of performance, accuracy, and additional features.

 ## Features
 - 📌 Reads RudderStack data from **Local Storage**.